dmwm/rucio-flux/README.md

 You will need a Kubernetes cluster version 1.22 or newer and kubectl version 1.18.

 > NGINX ingress controller MUST be configured to allow ssl-passthrough.
-To check that on a cern instance, you can take a look at the daemonset on kube-system namespace called `cern-magnum-ingress-nginx-controller` and check the presence of `--enable-ssl-passthrough` flag
+To check that on a cern instance, you can take a look at the daemonset on kube-system namespace called `cern-magnum-ingress-nginx-controller` and check the presence of `--enable-ssl-passthrough` flag.
+This can be rectified with `kubectl edit ds cern-magnum-ingress-nginx-controller`.

 > CERN kubernetes cluster templates may include a prometheus node exporter that conflicts with the one provided here.
 You can remove it by running `kubectl -n kube-system delete service cern-magnum-prometheus-node-exporter` followed by `kubectl -n kube-system delete daemonset cern-magnum-prometheus-node-exporter`.
 Better is to request the cluster without monitoring enabled (it's a flag).